Aaron Saidman: Career

-In 2019, Saidman and Anna Chai co-directed the Netflix documentary series Living Undocumented, which Saidman executive produced with Eli Holzman, Selena Gomez, and her mother Mandy Teefey, Sean O’Grady and Anna Chai.
+In 2019, Saidman and Anna Chai co-directed the Netflix documentary series Living Undocumented, which Saidman executive produced with Eli Holzman, Selena Gomez, and her mother Mandy Teefey, Sean O'Grady and Anna Chai.
 The series follows eight undocumented immigrants living in the United States, and was nominated for a News and Documentary Emmy Award in the category of "Outstanding Editing: Documentary" in 2020.
 In 2019, Living Undocumented was nominated for an IDA Award for "Best Episodic Series."

 In 2020, Saidman was one of the executive producers for the Netflix unscripted television series Indian Matchmaking.
 That same year, he produced the critically acclaimed documentary This Is Paris, about socialite Paris Hilton and directed by Alexandra Dean.
 Saidman approached Hilton in 2018 after reading an article about her and the cultural trends she had started, wittingly and unwittingly, and grew curious about who she was as a person.
-After meeting, Saidman and Hilton decided to make a documentary that was "truly authentic" and could "reveal the deeper essence of who Paris really is—in a way that the public hadn’t really seen before, but also in a way that Paris herself hadn’t really come to terms with and hadn’t explored herself."
+After meeting, Saidman and Hilton decided to make a documentary that was "truly authentic" and could "reveal the deeper essence of who Paris really is—in a way that the public hadn't really seen before, but also in a way that Paris herself hadn't really come to terms with and hadn't explored herself."This Is Paris was chosen as an official selection at the 2020 Tribeca Film Festival.
+Saidman also served as an executive producer for the HBO documentary series We're Here, which was released in 2020 and he eventually won a Peabody Award for the show in 2023.
+Saidman also created and produced the cooking series Selena + Chef, his second collaboration with Selena Gomez, which was released on August 13, 2020.

+In 2021, it was announced that Saidman would produce a documentary series about the fashion brand Von Dutch for Hulu.
+Saidman also served as an executive producer for the true crime docuseries Night Stalker: The Hunt for a Serial Killer, which was released in 2021.

+After Sony Pictures Television acquired Industrial Media in 2022, the company named Saidman Co-President of Nonfiction Entertainment, a new division focused on nonfiction content.
+Saidman served as executive producer for the A&E documentary series Secrets of Playboy, which was released in 2022.

+Saidman executive produced the film The Disappearance of Shere Hite, a documentary about the life of sex researcher Shere Hite, which premiered at the Sundance Film Festival in January 2023.
+In March 2023, Saidman was a guest on Emmy-winning producer Jimmy Fox's podcast titled Unscripted and Unprepared.

+Saidman executive produced the documentary series Deadlocked: How America Shaped the Supreme Court, for which he was nominated for a Film Independent Spirit Award for Best New Non-Scripted or Documentary Series.